LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 passes with decreasing values of k.
 The following examples experiment with different series of values of k.

-Shell Sort **Shell Sort**.
 In this first example, we sort all subsequences of elements 8 apart, then 4, 2, and 1.
-As we sort them, we color the elements based on what subsequences they are in.
-It becomes clear that this version of Shell Sort becomes a kind of merge sort where pairs of subsequences are merged together.
-Comparing the performance of this version to the two remaining, it also appears that this merging is not a great idea.
-The subsequences can be quite a distance apart.

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-shellsort-begin